ldw200012/YOLOV5_DuckieBot/README.md

        $ catkin_make
        $ source devel/setup.bash (This command must be run on every shell you are using for ROS from now on)

+# II.
+Introduction to YOLOv5

-# III.
-Custom the program (you can skip to IV if you only want to detect duckie)
+### A. Custom the program (you can skip to B if you only want to detect duckie)

-### A. Prepare a dataset
+- Prepare a dataset

 1. Data preparation from duckiebot camera (You can skip this step if you already have your own images).